Pokkenslageren/Onskegrisen/README.md

 * Magnus: MagnusHannibal

 ##Licenses
-The contents of this project is licensed under the
+The contents of this project is licensed under the [MIT LICENSE](en.wikipedia.org/wiki/MIT_License)